The Pros and Cons of Motion Sensor Lighting

 Indoor motion detector lights are not as common as outdoor ones, but they do exist.
 Typically, these are LED models that are energy-conserving and designed to illuminate garages and workspaces or dark hallways.
 They can also be a good choice to install in-home entryways, so you never have to fumble around for the light switch when you come home at night.

 You may also choose to install remote-operated motion sensor lights in your home, which will prevent them from shutting off unexpectedly or turning on when you don't want them to.

 Outdoor Motion Sensor Lighting

 Outdoor motion detector lights can be wall-mounted, built into decks or installed as a bulb in existing light fixtures.
 Motion detector porch lights are a wonderful way to welcome family and friends to your home, and you can improve the comfort, security, and safety of your property by installing motion sensor lights around your property, especially in dimly lit areas such as a large backyard or in garages.

 Trust Beacon for All Your Lighting Needs

-Contact Beacon Home Services today to learn more about motion sensor lights and electrical installation in Northern VA.
-Schedule an appointment by calling 703-434-9884.
+Contact the lighting experts at Beacon Home Services today to learn more about motion sensor lights and electrical installation in Manassas and throughout Northern VA.
+Schedule an appointment by calling (703) 343-9884.